Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

     ??? info "Cutter"
         ![Image title](https://i.ibb.co/99hhZdx/CUTTER-NPC.png){ align=right }
         Rescue the Morpeko from the cliff and return to the old woman to receive the Cutter item which allows you to cut small trees.
+        You will need to navigate through Wild Area 5, 6 and Rixy Chamber.

     ??? info "Dive Goggles"
         ![Image title](https://i.ibb.co/hy21jhv/Dive-goggles-imageonline-co-merged.png){ align=right }